Affiliate Faculty

 Lindsay Johnson

-Director of Medieval and Early Modern Studies, Senior Lecturer in Music, Affiliate Faculty in Gender, Women’s, + Sexuality Studies (Ph.D. in Musicology, University of California, Los Angeles, 2013).
+Director of Medieval and Early Modern Studies, Associate Teaching Professor in Music, Affiliate Faculty in Gender, Women’s, + Sexuality Studies (Ph.D. in Musicology, University of California, Los Angeles, 2013).
 Her primary research focuses on seventeenth-century Italian nuns and their music through the lens of sacred eroticism and performed embodiment.
 Professor Johnson directs the Early Music Collegium at UMBC and teaches courses related to music in history and society.
+She, along with Molly Jones-Lewis, teaches UMBC’s summer Experimental Archaeology course.
 She has conducted and performed with UCLA’s Early Music Ensemble and the Salem College Orchestra, and was a member of the Eugene Vocal Arts Ensemble in Eugene, Oregon.

 Art History